benrs/MyConcordiaGrades/README.md

 `docker run -it --name [whatever] [name] bash`

-You will then have to run the `init.py` script, afterwards you are good to exit the docker container.
+You will then have to run the `init.py` script.
-You will know if the process is working if you get an email + text with a list of your previous grades.
-This initial email and text message will be sent everytime you run the container (no persistant storage).
-Afterwards it will send you grades when they update.

 Finally run the following and then exit the docker container: